parsazamani1383/Topological-Sorting/README.md

 # Topological Sort with Cycle Detection (C++)

 This project implements **Topological Sorting** in directed graphs with integrated **Cycle Detection** using **Depth-First Search (DFS)**.
-The graph is read from a file (`graph.txt`) as an adjacency matrix, then converted into an adjacency list for processing.
-If the graph contains a cycle, the program will detect it and report that no topological ordering is possible.

 ---